Nicolas-le/antisemitism-detector/README.md

 The trained models will be saved into a directory named after the timestamp they were created under `./detector/distil_bert/models/`

 There are three **test** options.
-You will get some several metrics, f.ex. accuracy, confusion matrix, precision, recall, f1-score
+You will get several metrics, f.ex. accuracy, confusion matrix, precision, recall, f1-score

 **Test DB-Modell A** `python test.py 1`